 - 18. If using an existing key pair, check (tick) the acknowledgment check-box - 19.
 Click the Launch Instances button, the instance will now launch - 20.
-If you're deploying layer 4 NAT mode services, you'll need to disable the Source/Destination Check for the instance.
+If you're deploying layer 4 NAT mode services or Layer 7 with TProxy enabled, you'll need to disable the Source/Destination Check for the instance.
 This is because the instance must be able to send and receive traffic when the source or destination is not itself.

 This can be done by right-clicking the instance and selecting: Networking > Change Source/Dest.
-Check and ensuring it's disabled as shown below:
+Check and ensuring it's disabled (Stop should checked) as shown below: